Bachelor of Cyber Security

 Salary: Cyber security professionals typically earn a high salary, especially those with experience.

-Challenging and rewarding work: You will be working on the cutting edge of technology, and you will be making a real difference in the world by helping to protect people and organizations from cyber attacks.
+Challenging and rewarding work: You will be working on the cutting edge of technology, and you will be making a real difference in the world by helping to protect people and organisations from cyber attacks.

 Applications for undergraduate study from domestic students (Australian citizens, Australian permanent residents, Australian permanent humanitarian visa holders and New Zealand citizens) are processed by the Universities Admissions Centre (UAC).